scubamuc/scubamuc.github.io/wiki-md/NEXTCLOU.snap--managing_snap.md

 ### Snap retention

-Use *refresh.retain* to set the maximum number of a snap’s revisions stored by the system *after* the next refresh:
+Use *refresh.retain* to set the maximum number of a Snap revisions stored by the system *after* the next refresh:

-Value = Number of retentiomns
+Value = Number of revesions retained
 ```
 sudo snap set system refresh.retain=2
 ```